donskerclass/ComputationalMethodsClass/README.md

 # ComputationalMethodsClass
-Class Materials for 47-809 Computational Methods for Economics at Carnegie Mellon
+Materials for 47-809 Computational Methods for Economics at Carnegie Mellon